drpaster/tornado-kit/README.md

 # tornado-kit
 The structure of the Tornado based application with the necessary set of scripts for work in production.

-Main features: flexible scaling and readiness for high production loads.
+Makes it easy to build flexible scaling and high loads production apps.

 Additional features:
 - A convenient directory structure;